igrowbeards/homebrew/RPG.md

 ### Casting Spells

-  Characters who took magical skills at character creation can cast spells relevant to their magical talents at will, and without having predefined "spells" To cast a spell tell the GM what you are trying to do (preferably with a flashy name and description) Your GM will then tell you the target difficulty for your spell casting check.
+  Characters who took magical talents at character creation can cast spells relevant to their magical talents at will, and without having predefined "spells" To cast a spell tell the GM what you are trying to do (preferably with a flashy name and description) Your GM will then tell you the target difficulty for your spell casting check.